indico/indico-user-docs/user_guide/conference_customisation.md

 # NEED PICTURE HERE 4

 To add another block to your Menus you can click on _Add an entry_, then either on _Add link_, or _Add page_.
-For example, you can add a page entitled “accommodation” where you will show some photos of hotels, where participants of the conference can stay, and so on.
+For example, you can add a page entitled “Accommodation” where you will show some photos of hotels, where participants of the conference can stay, and so on.
-You can also add a spacer that will separate two blocks.
+You can also select the option _Add spacer_ that will separate two blocks.

 # NEED PICTURE HERE 5